|Mare and Riding Horse Performance Test

 11. Performance Premiums

-Completion of the Mare Performance Test with a score of 6.0 will be considered the first step in the ATA’s Exceptional Horses program and will be indicated by a “*P*” after the horse’s name.
-The test scores will be entered on the horse’s registration certificate and owners will be sent a copy of their mare’s score sheet.
+Completion of the Mare and Riding Horse Performance Test with a score of 6.0 will be considered the first step in the ATA’s Exceptional Horses program and will be indicated by a “*P*” after the horse’s name.
+The test scores will be entered on the horse’s registration certificate and owners will be sent a copy of their horse's score sheet.

 Any mare registered in the Official Stud Book or the Preliminary Stud Book having been inspected and approved with at least 54 inspection points, and completing the mare performance test with a score of 7.0 or better, will be awarded the Premium designation “Pr” after her name.